 Time Series Forecasting Methods

 RNNs are a class of neural networks that are specifically designed to handle sequential data, making them well-suited for time series forecasting.
 RNNs have a feedback loop that allows information to be passed from one step to the next, enabling them to capture temporal dependencies and patterns in the data.
 They can handle both short-term and long-term forecasting tasks and have been successfully applied to a wide range of time series applications, including stock market prediction, natural language processing, and speech recognition.

+See also Forecasting Using Excel

-See also Python Time Series Forecasting
+Time Series Forecasting Methods